 By Mia McCormick, Environment Florida

 Mia McCormick is an advocate with Environment Florida.
-This piece was originally published at https://environmentamerica.org/florida/articles/florida-cities-cant-fight-plastic-bags/.
+A longer version of this piece was originally published at https://environmentamerica.org/florida/articles/save-the-seagrass-to-save-manatees/.